Search teams comb debris for victims of deadly Hurricane Michael | Malay Mail

 Michael has since been downgraded to a tropical storm as it moves through the Carolinas, which are still recovering from last month’s Hurricane Florence.

-Mexico Beach, where the hurricane came ashore, suffered massive destruction from the 250kph winds and several metres of storm surge.
+Mexico Beach, where the hurricane came ashore, suffered massive destruction from the 155 mile per hour (250 kph) winds and several feet of storm surge.

 ‘Houses started floating’